farhadGithub/MyNotes/DataScieneVM/UbuntuDataScienceVM.md

 ####23.
 Installing CUDA Toolkit (Based on instructions outlined [here](http://askubuntu.com/questions/799184/how-can-i-install-cuda-on-ubuntu-16-04)):

+If you install from scartch, the following commands most likely will work:

 a.
+Install packages:

+	sudo apt-get install -y build-essential cmake cmake-qt-gui git pkg-config sudo apt-get install nvidia-361-updates nvidia-361-updates-dev
+	sudo apt-get install nvidia-prime
+	sudo apt-get install nvidia-profiler
+	sudo apt-get install nvidia-settings
+	sudo apt-get install nvidia-visual-profiler
+	sudo apt-get install nvidia-cuda-toolkit

+However, if you are upgrading, follwow these lines:

-[Download](https://developer.nvidia.com/cuda-downloads) CUDA runfile (local) for Ubuntu 16.04.
+a.
+[Download](https://developer.nvidia.com/cuda-downloads) CUDA runfile (local).

 b.
-Check the md5 sum: '''md5sum cuda_7.5.18_linux.run'''.
+Check the md5 sum:

+	md5sum cuda_7.5.18_linux.run.

 Only continue if it is correct.

 c.
+Remove any other installation:

+	sudo apt-get purge nvidia-cuda*

-Remove any other installation:'''sudo apt-get purge nvidia-cuda*'''.
-If you want to install the drivers too, then '''sudo apt-get purge nvidia-*'''.
+If you want to install the drivers too, then

+	sudo apt-get purge nvidia-*

+d.
 If you want to install the display drivers(*), logout from your GUI.
-Go to a terminal session (ctrl+alt+F2) Stop lightdm: sudo service lightdm stop sudo sh cuda_7.5.18_linux.run --override.
+Go to a terminal session (ctrl+alt+F2)

+	Stop lightdm: sudo service lightdm stop

+e.
+	sudo sh cuda_7.5.18_linux.run --override.

 Make sure that you say y for the symbolic link.

-Start lightdm again: sudo service lightdm start
+f.
+Start lightdm again:

+	sudo service lightdm start

-Follow the command-line prompts
+Test the device and the toolkit version:

+	nvidia-smi

+	nvcc --version

+It is important to note that CUDA toolkit version 8 by default is installed at Please make sure that

+	/usr/local/cuda-8.0/bin

+So this should be taken into account when installing other tooks that use this toolkit.

 ####23.
 Installing TensorFlow:

 		sudo apt-get install python-pip python-dev